 Every story, every genealogy, every number, every page, every detail speaks of the Messiah, Jesus Christ.

-One of the compelling evidences for the Divine authorship of the Bible is the principle of Expositional Constancy.
+One of the compelling pieces of evidence for the Divine authorship of the Bible is the principle of Expositional Constancy.

 You can get a good understanding regarding the exhaustive nature of Expositional Constancy by using an exhaustive Bible concordance.